hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/schema-discovery.md

 takes place.

-### Example #2 - Discovery Enabled for the Current Schema
+### Example #3 - Enlabing Discovery in the Current Schema

-Discovery is enabled.
-All tables and views in the current schema will be discovered and added to the persistence layer.
+We can enable Schema Discovery by adding the &lt;discover> tag.
+This will automatically include the current schema.

 ```xml
 <hotrod>